The MIU team are an odd, mismatched bunch. Find out more about them here.

 She’s got a sharp tongue and doesn’t suffer fools gladly, but she can be warm and funny when she lets her guard down.

-She grew up in Swansea and likes to joke that she was the only gay in the village.
+She grew up in Michigan but doesn’t talk about her childhood much.
 She much prefers living and working in San Francisco and never goes home, much to her family’s dismay.

 She has her own tragic secret which she’s reluctant to tell Alex, and isn’t quite what she seems…